What are the symptoms of plantar fasciitis?

 Heel pain and foot pain

 This is the main symptom of plantar fasciitis.
 People with plantar fasciitis have pain when they stand, walk, or run, all of which put stress on the plantar fascia, causing pain.
-The pain is felt in the sole of the foot, usually near, or on, the heel.
-It can be felt at the point where the plantar fascia connects to the heel bone, or sometimes a few centimetres forward in the foot in the sole, over the main part of the plantar fascia.
+The pain is felt in the sole of your foot, usually near, or on, your heel.
+It can be felt at the point where your plantar fascia connects to your heel bone, or sometimes a few centimetres forward in the sole of your foot, over the main part of the plantar fascia.

 Plantar fasciitis position in foot